College GirlBoss: How to ACTUALLY get & stay in a workout routine.

 Break the Trend:

 Well I can say from personal experience, yes, yes it is nice and I'm not saying it like this to boast or sound caddy because God knows getting to this place took blood sweat and tears (read back story).
-I'm saying it to just cut the BS and expose the fact that YES doves--you can have larger life goals and aspirations and do the whole "fitspo" thing that *seems* impossible without mental stress and strain--in fact, you can & should use your workouts to create a positive domino effect in the rest of your life.
+I'm saying it to just cut the BS and expose the fact that YES --you can have larger life goals and aspirations and do the whole fit thing that *seems* impossible without mental stress and strain--in fact, you can & should use your workouts to create a positive domino effect in the rest of your life.
 If I can, you can--seriously.

 So what's the freakin secret?!
 What keeps me "in-it" consistently?!

 It's my approach.
 I don't workout solely to get fit or stay toned or even for more energy--that's too superficial of a goal to keep me in it.
-After 3 years of being dedicated, I've come to understand that working out directly impacts all other parts of my life...school work, work-work, and my state of mind.
+After 3 years of being more or less “dedicated”, I've come to understand that working out directly impacts all other parts of my life...school work, work-work, and my state of mind.
 When I workout, no matter the duration, I feel strong and capable--Endorphins flood my brain and when I look in the mirror I see a body, a figure, that I am responsible for shaping.
 All of those feelings I am responsible for creating because working out is a personal decision and commitment.
 Our egos, as humans, LOVE getting the all the credit, and a crazy feeling of indestructable confidence swoops in every.single.time.
-It's addicting.

 Thus, it's almost impossible to leave the gym mad or angry or stressed or feeling any other emotion in the negative spectrum.
 You are basically guaranteed to feel lifted, and its those lifted feelings that I use as my "push" for the rest of my day.
 So, working out isn't just working out to me--i don't do it to keep up with girl next door or fitspo on insta--i do it to maintain a strong, positive foundation for kicking a*s in the other areas of my life with less stress, a clearer mind and body confidence.
 I connect more dots to form a strong web of motivation rather than drawing a single line from point A) i want to be fit--to point B) cool, I'm fit.